tomonocle/miscellany/management.md

 ITSM Journey
 ------------
 - Chaos
-- Technology (Infrastrucutre & applications managed as separate domains // separate technology silos)
+- Technology (Infrastructure & applications managed as separate domains // separate technology silos)
 - Service (Integration and delivery of end-to-end IT services (business solutions) // - Applications vs Infrastructure)
 - Customer (IT has mature processes and a single strategy and is focused on the customer // Management of IT supply chain)
 - Business (IT is perceived as an internal business partner // IT supports business goals)
-- Value (IT customers are the customer of the organization / IT is the business)
+- Value (IT customers are the customer of the organisation / IT is the business)

 FCAPS
 -----